waigo/waigo/docs/getting_started/BuildWorkflowLiveReload.md

 ## Front-end conventions

-In order for the default gulp tasks to work properly your front-end code will need to adhere to a specific structure:
+In order for the default gulp tasks to work properly your front-end code will need to adhere to a specific folder structure:

 ```
 /src